10 Things About American Form of Government That You Need to Know

 So then, on to more important matters!
 There’s something you must know.
 You’re aware of what they say (whoever they are)— that everyone has a twin?
 Well, there’s this other guy out there that many individuals mistake for AFG.
 And yep!
 You’ve got it!
 This other guy is really AFG’s antithesis.
 So, you’re going to have to pay close attention in order to be able to truly identify our superhero, AFG.

 To begin with, this is his statement upon which he stands firmly:

 “As men we have God for our King, and are under the Law of Reason: as Christian, we have Jesus the Messiah for our King, and are under the Law reveal’d by him in the Gospel . . .”
 “The Reasonableness of Christianity” John Locke, 1695 –Teaching and Learning America’s Christian History, ©1965 by Rosalie J. Slater, p.
 125.

 What a statement!
 Makes me want to grab a copy of The Reasonableness of Christianity and read it!
 How about you?
 Anyway, keep on reading for the ten important identifying markers of our superhero.

 Everyone loves a hero—especially a superhero (seemingly so).
 And what is a superhero without super powers?
 So, below is a list of AFG’s super powers which all flow from the source of Christ’s government (direction, restraint, regulation, control).

 1. The Christian Idea of Man and Government

 Oh yes, this is indeed different than the pagan idea of man and government.
 But consider this: when the pagan idea of man creeps in and mixes in with the Christian idea of man of government, things can get confusing.

 And there’s a danger in this confusion.
-Rosalie J. Slater put it this way:
+Jedidiah Morse put it this way: